entropy-data/dataproduct-mcp/README.md

 2. **Governance:** Check and request access to data products
 3. **Query:** Use platform-specific MCP servers to execute SQL statements.

+**Data Mesh Manager** serves as the central data product marketplace and governance layer, providing metadata, access controls, and data contracts for all data products in your organization.

+**Data Platforms** (Snowflake, Databricks, etc.) host the actual data and execute queries.
+The MCP server connects to these platforms to run SQL queries against the data products you have access to.

 ## Tools